 Making Payment Arrangements

-If you can't pay your tax bill, you should pay as much as you can and call us at the phone number provided on your bill as soon as possible.
+If you can't pay your tax bill in full, pay as much as you can by the deadline.
+Then:

 Methods of payment

 If you're making a payment of $100,000 or more, Idaho law requires you to use ACH Debit or ACH Credit for all taxes except individual income taxes.
-If you don't pay by ACH Debit or ACH Credit when it's required, we may charge you interest and a $500 penalty.
+If you don't pay by ACH Debit or ACH Credit when it's required, we might charge you interest and a $500 penalty.